Shinobu-Hitagi/RBroyden/README.md

-# Convergence of Riemannian Broyden Family of Quasi-Newton Methods with Wolfe Line Search
+# Convergence of RBroyden Family of Quasi-Newton Methods with Wolfe Line Search

-**Author:** Xie Zhilin

 ## Abstract